dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

 If we have a 5 step staircase, then we need at least 5 nested loops so that `[jump 1 step, jump 1 step, jump 1 step, jump 1 step, jump 2 step]` is generated as a probable solution.

+Will this solution handle a 6 step staircase?
+Do we have to recode for a 6 step staircase?
 Can we dynamically generate for-loops depending on the value of a function parameter?
-No!

 Also some of the for loops could have been optimised.
 For e.g. if the first_jump is 3, then the second_jump cannot be any number greater than 5-3.

-We will see how recursion allows us to generate(or simulate) dynamic number of nested for loops with dynamic sequences.
+We will see how recursion allows us to generate(or simulate) dynamic number of nested `for loops`.

 We start with having to climb 5 steps.
 We can start by :